Gleryston579/Neural-Network-Study-Estudo-de-Rede-Neural-/README.md

 Make sure to unzip the "archive" folder in the "Neural-Network-Study-Estudo-de-Rede-Neural-" folder.
+This code uses a version of the Mnist dataset in csv, downloaded from kaggle on "MNIST in CSV" by Dariel Dato-on.
 Certifique-se de descompactar a pasta archive na pasta "Neural-Network-Study-Estudo-de-Rede-Neural-".
+Este código usa a versão csv do conjunto de dados Mnist, instalado do kaggle em "MNIST in CSV" por Dariel Dato-on.